TERIHAX/Scripts/README.md

 SE (Script Exodus) Hub is Not Made by Me, I Just Grouped Their Scripts Into a Hub.
 And If You Use SE Hub on Mad City, There is a Ban Risk, And Pet Simulator X Has Active Admins There.

+# YOU CAN MAKE PULL REQUESTS TO ADD NEW SCRIPTS, AND I WILL ACCEPT THEM

 -----------------------
 -----------------------